FelixGSE/14D006-Stochastic-Models-and-Optimization/readme.md

 ## Project Content

-Basic study on reinforcement learning.
-Implementation of TIC-TAC-TOE App.
+Basic study on reinforcement learning with mplementation of RL-TIC-TAC-TOE App.